wanshanyang/Churner_Prediction_by_Playtime/README.md

 # Churner_Prediction_by_Playtime

-This repository contains the full version of this paper:
+This repository contains the full version of the paper:

 Utilizing Players’ Playtime Records for Churn Prediction: Mining Playtime Regularity.